 - Brown leaf edges (fertilizer burn)

-- White crusty buildup on soil surface
+- White crusty buildup on the soil surface

 My Real Experience: From 5 Leaves to 6 New Plants